RyanFleck/Projects/LISP/notes.md

+# LISP is Beautiful
-RCF - Notes on common LISP, and the functional programming paradigm.
+Notes on common LISP, and the functional programming paradigm.

 This compilation of thoughts regarding the general structure of common/ANSI Lisp is indended to be a personal and functional guide to the language, and so it follows no structure or logical syntax.

-Programming Language: CLISP (+ clojure arc etc) Textbook(s): LAND OF LISP, various online sources.
+* Programming Language: CLISP (+ clojure arc etc?)
+* Textbook(s): LAND OF LISP, various online sources.

+### Compatability goals for all programs written:
+1. **ANSI CLisp**, implementation by B.Haible of Karlsruhe University and M.Stoll of Munich University.
+2. **GNU Common Lisp** official GNU ANSI LISP.
+3. **Steel Bank Common Lisp**, "Steel" referring to Andrew Varnegie and "Bank" referring to Andrew Mellon, developed at the Carnegie Mellon University.
+A descendant of Spice Lisp, and CMUCL.

-To run xyz.lisp as interactive:
+### To run xyz.lisp as interactive:
 1. ANSI CLisp: `clisp -repl xyz.lisp`
 2. GNU Common Lisp: `gcl -load xyz.lisp`
 3. Steel Bank Common Lisp: `sbcl --load xyz.lisp`